 What does VALUE stand for?

 VALUE stands for Valid Assessment of Learning in Undergraduate Education.
-VALUE is a campus-based, faculty developed assessment approach organized and lead by AAC&U as part of its Liberal Education and America’s Promise (LEAP) initiative.
+VALUE is an evidence-based, faculty developed assessment approach organized and lead by AAC&U as part of its Liberal Education and America’s Promise (LEAP) initiative.

 What is LEAP?